HARP: Orchestrating Automated Parallel Training on Heterogeneous GPU Clusters: Heterogeneity-aware 1F1B Scheduler

 which guarantees minimum steady-phase latency and bubble-free execution.
 Now consider a pipeline with $S$ stages, where stages~$2$ through $S$ are scheduled according to the $(S{-}1)$-stage case, leaving only stage~1.
 The remaining question is: \emph{what is the minimum $\delta_1$ achieves the same guarantee?}

 The key observation is that the start times of stage~3 through stage~$S$ are determined recursively by the start time of stage~2.
 Thus, as long as the relative start times of stage~2 nodes (with respect to $F_{1,2}$) remain unchanged, the schedules of all later stages are also unaffected.
 As illustrated in Fig.\ref{fig:pipeline_dag}(c), this allows us to prune all nodes and edges unrelated to stages~1 and 2, reducing the analysis to an equivalent two-stage subgraph.
-In this reduced setting, the steady-phase latency is approximated by

-Minimizing $T(N_1)$ requires $N_1$ to satisfy Eq.~\eqref{eq:resultsh}.
-Thus, by induction, the H-1F1B scheduler achieves the minimum steady-phase latency and guarantees bubble-free execution for pipelines with an arbitrary number of stages.
+In this reduced setting, the steady-phase latency can be analytically formulated as a function of the launch count $N_1$.
+While the underlying logic parallels the two-stage case discussed in §\ref{sec:4.2.2}, the formulation involves a more complex generalization of dependency paths across all stages.
+The detailed derivation is provided in Appendix \ref{Appendix:A}.
+By optimizing this formulation, we find that minimizing the end-to-end latency requires $N_1$ to satisfy the condition in Eq.~\eqref{eq:resultsh}.
+Thus, by induction, the H-1F1B scheduler achieves the theoretical minimum steady-phase latency and guarantees bubble-free execution for pipelines with an arbitrary number of stages.